LAST UPDATED APRIL 2019

 It’s possible my hand-prints are still memorialized in the rental car door handle.

 Once we finally parked and I stopped hyperventilating, my inner Game of Thrones nerd came out to play.
-Northern Ireland is the place to be in 2018 for GoT fans.
-Since Castle Ward was/is the site of many of the Winterfell scenes, we thought it the perfect place to really kick of our Irish road trip and unofficial pilgrimage.
+Northern Ireland is the place to be for GoT fans.
+Since Castle Ward was/is the site of many of the Winterfell scenes, we thought it the perfect place to really kick off our Irish road trip and unofficial pilgrimage.

 Castle Ward offers a ton of activities from “direwolf” interactions to onsite glamping to bicycle tours through the various filming sites, including the Twins and Robb Stark’s camp.
 I tried my hardest to book a day full of activities for our anniversary, but we could only get Ned’s Archery Experience.